apache/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 Additional query parameters are supported:
- - `queue` allow you to target the mail queue you want to enqueue the mails in.
+ - `queue` allows you to target the mail queue you want to enqueue the mails in.
+Defaults to `spool`.
- - `processor` allow you to overwrite the state of the reprocessing mails, and thus select the processors they will start their processing in.
+ - `processor` allows you to overwrite the state of the reprocessing mails, and thus select the processors they will start their processing in.
+ Defaults to the `state` field of each processed email.

 For instance: